University-Project-Repos/.github/profile/README.md

 30 ECTS, they cover a diverse range of IT disciplines, many involving extensive collaboration.
-These include all undergraduate computer science (COSC), software engineering (SENG), embedded and computer systems (ENCE), and GIS (part of GEOG) credits given at the University of Canterbury or in advanced equivalence from studies abroad during double degree studies, with many more at postgraduate-level in software engineering, computer & other advanced data engineering and sciences from the University of Auckland, Uppsala University and other formal international exchanges:
+These include all undergraduate computer science (COSC), software engineering (SENG), embedded and computer systems (ENCE), and GIS (part of GEOG) credits given at the University of Canterbury or in advanced equivalence from studies abroad, with much more at postgraduate-level in software engineering, computer & other advanced data engineering and sciences from the University of Auckland, Uppsala University and other formal international exchanges:

 - Distributed real-time system for global semi-autonomous asynchronous robotic depot storage